Simultaneous Decorrelation of Matrix Time Series: Methodology

-where $\wh \bgamma_1, \cdots, \wh \bgamma_q$ are the $q$ orthonormal eigenvectors of $\wh \bW^{(1)}$.
-We divide the columns of $\wh \bZ $ into some uncorrelated blocks according to the maximum pairwise correlations between the columns, i.e. the correlation between the $k$-th and $\ell$-th column is measured by
+We divide the columns of $\wh \bZ_t $ into uncorrelated blocks according to the pairwise maximum cross correlations between the columns.
+Specifically, the maximum cross correlation between the $k$-th and $\ell$-th columns is defined as